Japan's Cabinet approves record defense budget | DW | 21.12.2020

 The military will also receive $912 million to build two compact warships that can operate with fewer sailors than conventional destroyers.
 That should ease pressure on the country's navy, which has struggled to find recruits among Japan's largely ageing population.

-Japan will also allocate a record 35.8 trillion yen, about one third of the budget, in Social security expenditures so cover for the growing health care and pension costs of the rapidly ageing population.
+Japan will also allocate about one-third of the national budget of 106.6 trillion yen, a record investment, in social security expenditures to cover the growing health care and pension costs of the rapidly ageing population.

 Five trillion yen will also be earmarked for possible countermeasures against the COVID-19 pandemic, just as Japan has been confronting a resurgence of the virus since mid-November.

-Some 41% of the budget will be covered by debt, compared with nearly 32% in the current year, reflecting falling tax revenues due to the coronavirus pandemic’s effect on business activity.
+Some 41% of the budget will be covered by debt, compared with nearly 32% in the current year, reflecting falling tax revenues due to the effect of the pandemic on business activity.

 jcg/rt (Reuters, AP)